chrischiedo/d2curriculum/src/modules/0/Excellence-submodule.md

 **What do you need to believe to achieve excellence?**

-- You are internally motivated.
-- You advance through merit alone.
-- You earn trust and respect by radiating excellence.
-- If you can dream it then you can live it.
-- Nothing is impossible.
-- You are accountable for the results of your actions.
-- When the world says “it is impossible,” you make it possible.
-- You solve your own problems to the benefit of others.
-- You will learn something new everyday.
-- Excellent mentality will start producing excellent thoughts, excellent thoughts produce excellent actions such as:
-<br />
 a.
-Taking initiative <br />
+You are internally motivated.
 b.
-Having a broad vision <br />
+You advance through merit alone.
 c.
-Finishing what you start <br />
+You earn trust and respect by radiating excellence.
 d.
-Doing more than what is asked of you <br />
+If you can dream it then you can live it.
 e.
-Striving to improve and be well informed <br />
+Nothing is impossible.
 f.
-Making intentional use of every moment of your time <br />
+You are accountable for the results of your actions.
 g.
-Planning before acting <br />
+When the world says “it is impossible,” you make it possible.
 h.
-Managing and resolving conflict <br />
+You solve your own problems to the benefit of others.
 i.
-Respecting others <br />
+You will learn something new everyday.
 j.
+Excellent mentality will start producing excellent thoughts, excellent thoughts produce excellent actions such as:
+<br />
+- Taking initiative <br />
+- Having a broad vision <br />
+- Finishing what you start <br />
+- Doing more than what is asked of you <br />
+- Striving to improve and be well informed <br />
+- Making intentional use of every moment of your time <br />
+- Planning before acting <br />
+- Managing and resolving conflict <br />
+- Respecting others <br />
-Using the best available resources <br />
+- Using the best available resources <br />
-k.
-Knowing how to express yourself clearly, in writing or verbally <br />
+- Knowing how to express yourself clearly, in writing or verbally <br />